Summary Sales Report Overview

 You can filter your sales data in the report between dates as well as specific times.

-By clicking the edit box, you will be taken to a tiny calendar where you can select a specific date range.
-You can also enter the date manually as in mm/dd/yyyy format.
+By clicking the Edit box, you will be taken to a tiny calendar where you can select a specific date range.
+You can also enter the date manually in mm/dd/yyyy format.

 Figure 3.2.1